-The Brutus 155mm self-propelled mobile artillery system is jointly developed by the companies AM General and The Mandus Group.
-The Brutus mounts the same cannon as the M777 to a hydro-pneumatic, soft Recoil system for mounting on 6×6 modified chassis of M1083 five-ton FMTV (Family of Medium Tactical Vehicles truck).
+The Brutus 155mm self-propelled mobile artillery system is jointly developed by the companies AM General and the Mandus Group.
+The artillery mounts the same cannon as the M777 to a hydro-pneumatic, soft Recoil system for mounting on 6×6 modified chassis of M1083 five-ton FMTV (Family of Medium Tactical Vehicles truck).
 The Brutus 155mm Mobile Weapon System is an innovative system that re-purposes existing cannons, fire control equipment, basic issue items, and vehicles to deliver enhanced firing capabilities, mobility, and reduced crew vulnerability.
-The Brutus utilizes and converts existing fielded towed howitzers and their prime movers into self-propelled howitzer weapon systems capable of rapidly emplacing, firing and displacing, thus creating a true “shoot and scoot” capability.
+The Mobile Artillery System utilizes and converts existing fielded towed howitzers and their prime movers into self-propelled howitzer weapon systems capable of rapidly emplacing, firing and displacing, thus creating a true “shoot and scoot” capability.

 The Brutus incorporates a groundbreaking modular design.
 Due to its lightweight and smaller vehicle footprint it can be deployed by air, sea, truck and rail and is adaptable to multi-mission environments.
 It has been initially designed to use a 39 cal cannon and will be able to upgrade to a 52-58 cal cannon when available and is adaptable to international 155mm cannons of different caliber length.
 The hybrid soft recoil system greatly reduces the number of components compared to traditional towed cannon systems (250 vs. 2,500).
 The simplified design and operation reduces crew size, maintenance, and logistic support requirements.
 The Brutus truly meets the worldwide need for a light and inexpensive, truck-mounted, large caliber fire support weapon.